deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 permalink: en/
 ---

-Deckhouse consists of a Deckhouse operator and modules.
-A module is a bundle of Helm chart, [Addon-operator](https://github.com/flant/addon-operator/) hooks, building commands for module components (Deckhouse components) and other files.
+Deckhouse consists of the Deckhouse operator and modules.
+A module is a bundle of Helm chart, [Addon-operator](https://github.com/flant/addon-operator/) hooks, commands for building module components (Deckhouse components) and other files.

 <div markdown="0" style="height: 0;" id="#deckhouse-configuration"></div>

 You can configure Deckhouse using the:
 - **[Global settings](deckhouse-configure-global.html)**.
 Global settings are stored in the `ModuleConfig/global` custom resource.
-Global settings can be considered as a special `global` module that cannot be disabled.
+Global settings can be be thought of as a special `global` module that cannot be disabled.
 - **[Modules settings](#configuring-the-module)**.
-Module settings are stored in the custom resource `ModuleConfig`, whose name matches the module's name (in kebab-case).
+Module settings are stored in the `ModuleConfig` custom resource; its name is the same as that of the module (in kebab-case).
-- **Custom resources.** Some modules are configured using additional custom resources.
+- **Custom resources.** Some modules are configured using the additional custom resources.

-Example of a set of custom resources to configure Deckhouse:
+An example of a set of custom resources for configuring Deckhouse:

 ```yaml
 # Global setting.